malnossi/malnossi.github.io/content/blog/django-vue.md

 +++
 date=2024-08-25
+title="Integrating VueJS 2 into a Django"
-title="Integrating Vue into a Django project doesn’t require heavy tooling.
+description="Integrating Vue into a Django project doesn’t require heavy tooling.
 This piece outlines a strategy where the Vue dev server handles local development while Django serves the built files in production, enabling gradual migration from a monolith to a microservice"
 [extra]
 [extra.cover]
 image="two-scoops.avif"